 Where Your Money Goes

 When you donate to Susan G. Komen San Antonio, your dollar is being stretched to provide a variety of services for those who need it the most.
-Through events like the Komen San Antonio Race for the Cure®, we have invested $19.1 million in community breast health programs in Bexar County.
+Through events like the Komen San Antonio Race for the Cure®, we have invested $19.4 million in community breast health programs in Bexar County.
+Last year, we provided 10,000 breast cancer services to more than 3,500 patients.

 Our Community Grants program is designed to make systemic, lasting change in our community.
-Since 1997 Komen San Antonio has invested more than $19.1 million locally.
 Our funding cycle runs from April 1 – March 31 every year.
 Click here for more information on our Community Grants program.

 The positive impact of this funding is significant, but it is not enough – as the need in our community continues to grow.